 Update: Actually a bit difficult to teach as there are enough concepts that every new player will, at one point or another, forget that every concept was explained, probably more than once.

-Also, the money does seem a bit too tight; even 1 more gold would make a difference.
+Also, the money does seem a bit too tight; even 1 more gold would make a difference (remember to pay out for Specimen Tiles even if the player does not play that Specimen Income card when the Specimen is on the Event card).

 An entirely random 'educational' game.
 There are 0 decisions.
 Three (of 5) British boats are selected to race against 'America'; there is absolutely 0 distinction among the 5 boats.
 'America' is given a sailing advantage that will usually amount to 3 spaces.
 As the average turn yields 1.5 space this is a 2 turn advantage.
 America should win every time.
 There are Hazards for all 4 boats but all of equal probability.
 Very sad 'game' overall.